boursorama/ocr_scan_text/README.md

   When texts are on the same line but distant, MLKit can create two different TextBlock.
 The "combineRecreateTextLine" method will create a TextLine, from a starting TextElement, taking into account the Elements of each TextBlock

 * TextBlockHelper.combineLeftTextElement :
-  Return a List of BrsTextElement with all BrsTextElement to the left of startElement including startElement.
+  Return a List of TextElement with all TextElement to the left of startElement including startElement.

 * TextBlockHelper.combineRightTextElement :
-  Return a List of BrsTextElement with all BrsTextElement to the right of startElement including startElement.
+  Return a List of TextElement with all TextElement to the right of startElement including startElement.

 * TextBlockHelper.combineBetweenTextElement :
-  Return a List of BrsTextElement between startElement and endElement
+  Return a List of TextElement between startElement and endElement